Unboxed-Software/solana-course/content/env-variables.md

 Next, you need to ensure that this account can only be updated by some known program authority or what we're calling an admin.
 That means any instructions that modify the data on this account need to have constraints limiting who can sign for the instruction.
 This sounds fairly straightforward in theory, but there is one main issue: how does the program know who is an authorized admin?

-Well, there are a few solutions, each with their benefits and drawbacks:
+There are a few solutions, each with their benefits and drawbacks:

 1. Hard-code an admin public key that can be used in the admin-only instruction constraints.
 2. Make the program's upgrade authority the admin.